Lituchy/nrpyunittesting/BSSN/test/README.md

 This is where unit testing comes in.
 By initially calculating values for the globals of your modules in a **trusted** version of your code and storing those values in a dictionary, you can then easily check if something stopped working by comparing your newly calculated values to the ones you've stored.
-On the frontend, there are three modules essential to get your unit tests up and running: `trusted_values_dict`, `functions_and_globals`, and your testing module (which we'll simply reference as `Your_Tests`).
+On the frontend, there are four modules essential to get your unit tests up and running: `trusted_values_dict`, `functions_and_globals`, `run_test`, and your testing module (which we'll simply reference as `Your_Tests`).
 The usage of each of these modules is outlined in the **Interactive Modules** section.
 There are many functions at play in the backend as well, all of which will be described in detail below in the **Functions** section.
 Understanding of them may not be essential to get your tests up-and-running, but some basic understanding of these modules with undoubtedly streamline the testing process and how to potentially create your own, different types of tests.